Nihal-15/FormRecognizer_OpenAI/README.md

 1. Upload the data to the storage, note the storage name, container, endpoint and key
 2. Note key and endpoint to other services in Azure
-3. clone this repo
+3. Clone this repo
-4. fill the .env file with data from your resources
+4. Fill the .env file with data from your resources
-5. create virtual environment for the project and install requirements:
+5. Create virtual environment for the project and install requirements:
   ```
   python -m venv .venv
   pip install  -r requirements.txt